enspectr/bar-scan-bt/README.md

 ## Power consumption

-Total consumption from 5V source together with GM67 module is 60mA in idle state, 240mA while scanning.
+Total consumption from 5V source together with GM67 module is 33mA in standby state, 62mA in idle state, 240mA while scanning.